FHA Streamline Refinance Program Helps New Jersey Homeowners Upside Down on Their FHA Mortgage

 Clearly, no borrower could ask for an easier mortgage program to qualify for and the savings could be quite significant, even for those who already thought they had pretty attractive rates.

-FHA Streamline Specialist, Tom Altieri says "these FHA loans are an exciting way for people to enjoy double savings with lower monthly mortgage payments and faster equity building with the long term restructuring".
+FHA Streamline Specialist, Nicholas Orapallo says "these FHA loans are an exciting way for people to enjoy double savings with lower monthly mortgage payments and faster equity building with the long term restructuring".